-Meeting attendees are invited to arrive at 6:30PM to enjoy pizza and soda courtesy of Praxis Engineering prior to the 7:00PM presentation - so you do not need to choose between dinner and the fun of a CALUG meeting.
+Meeting attendees are invited to arrive at 6:30PM to enjoy pizza and soda courtesy of Tenable Network Security prior to the 7:00PM presentation - so you do not need to choose between dinner and the fun of a CALUG meeting.

 Please contact Chuck Frain if you have a FOSS technology to present to a friendly group in a relaxed environment.
 The presentation schedule is open and flexible: